from sklearn.model_selection import cross_val_score

 If your main objective is to choose the best parameters, then this process is totally fine.
 You’ll just have to accept that its actual performance on new data may be lower than the performance estimated by grid search.

-module, and use it to split the data into training and testing sets, with 75% of the data as training and 25% of the data as testing.
-Note that I set the stratify
+To start, we’ll import the train_test_split function from the model_selection module and use it to split the data, with 75% of the data as training and 25% of the data as testing.
+Note that I set the stratify parameter to y so that the class proportions will be approximately equal in the training and testing sets.

 from sklearn.model_selection import train_test_split

-.
+stratify=y)Next, we’ll create a new GridSearchCV object called training_grid.
 When we run the grid search, we’ll only pass it the training set so that the tuning process only takes the training set into account.

-= GridSearchCV(pipe, params, cv=5, scoring='accuracy',
+training_grid = GridSearchCV(pipe, params, cv=5, scoring='accuracy',

 SimpleImputer(fill_value='missing', strategy='constant')